 There are lots of reasons not to use plastic – but this one might come as a shock.

-Chemicals in everyday items, from household cleaners to food packaging, can damage a man’s penis – and make it smaller.
+Chemicals in everyday items, from household cleaners to food packaging, can damage – and make it smaller.

 Phthalates, BPA and parabens are to blame for a rise in the number of baby boys being born with genital defects, experts have warned.

-Dr. Andrew Pask and Dr. Mark Green, from the University of Melbourne, said in Australia penis birth defects have doubled in recent years, due to plastic use.
+Dr. Andrew Pask and Dr. Mark Green, from the University of Melbourne, said in Australia p birth defects have doubled in recent years, due to plastic use.

 To prove the link, they looked at the results when humans and animals were exposed to the chemicals.

-They were specifically looking for a defect called hypospadia, where the opening of the penis is on the underside rather than the tip, causing problems with function.
+They were specifically looking for a defect called hypospadia, where the opening of the p is on the underside rather than the tip, causing problems with function.

 The pair identified several chemicals known to cause damage to humans, that we either consume through food or water contamination.